itsjudyloved/lilac-photobooth/DEPLOYMENT.md

 - Check file permissions on server

 ### 404 errors?
-- Ensure `index.php` is in root directory
+- Ensure `index.html` is in root directory
 - Check `.htaccess` if using Apache (may need to add)
+- For Netlify/Vercel, ensure `index.html` is the entry point